Making Money (off a Web Game)

 In lump sum arrangement, the sponsor pays you a fixed amount to buy exclusivity to the game indefinitely or for an agreed upon period of time, before the game “unlocks” and can be distributed on other portals.

 What’s the range?
-From as low as $100 all the way up into the $35,000 range.
-The median is somewhere between $500 - $1000 for the average sponsor.
-For higher end sponsors such as Armor Games, it’s not uncommon for even the average game to receive many times that.
+From as low as $100 all the way up into the $10,000+ range.
+The median is somewhere around $500 for the average sponsor.
+For higher end sponsors such as Armor Games, it's still possible to receive a couple thousand.

 This all depends on your ability to negotiate, your prior portfolio, the terms, the sponsor, and of course, the quality and potential of the game.